shojikai/fluent-plugin-google-cloud-pubsub/README.md

-  project <YOUR PROJECT>                # required topic <YOUR TOPIC>                    # required auto_create_topic false               # optional [false] request_timeout 60                    # optional [60]
+  project <YOUR PROJECT>                # required topic <YOUR TOPIC>                    # required auto_create_topic false               # optional [false]
+                                        # A subscription which corresponds to this topic is also created when this option is true.
+                                        # The name of the subscription is the same as the topic.
+  request_timeout 60                    # optional [60]

   # Configuration of buffered output